Solar System Photography With The Celestron NexImage Web Cam

-This image shows the NexImage mounted on my Meade ETX 90 Maksutov.
-Doesn't
+The above image shows the NexImage mounted on my Meade ETX 90 Maksutov.

-this make for an incredibly compact photographic observatory?
-Using the device
+Doesn't this make for an incredibly compact photographic observatory?
+Using

-on the ETX 90 is a snap.
-In this illustration, I've attached my camera adaptor
+the device on the ETX 90 is a snap.
+In this illustration, I've attached my

-onto the back port of the ETX 90, and inserted the NexImage into the adaptor.
+camera adaptor onto the back port of the ETX 90, and inserted the NexImage into

-With the ETX 90 (and a Questar if I owned one) I can use the flip-mirror to
+the adaptor.
+With the ETX 90 (and a Questar if I owned one) I can use the

-switch back and forth between the camera and the eyepiece.
-This aids
+flip-mirror to switch back and forth between the camera and the eyepiece.
+This

 While getting the moon image to land on the CCD is easy, getting a planet to